evecentral/eve-central.com/README.md

 ### High level view of directories ###

 core/
 - SBT Driven Scala project (version "3.0")
 - This is the new API core and API ingester, but doesn't drive any of the web front end.

 db/
 - Database schemas

 web/
 - CherryPy launcher, web front end classes (Python)

 lib/evecentral
 - Utility classes (Python)

 periodic/
 - Batch programs which make EVE-Central tick (scripts, Python)

 static_web/
 - Static HTML files (served by front-end server on the main server)

 pathfinder_src/
 - C++ implementation of a shortest path server with Pyro node
+- This is actually pretty terrible and slow.
+The core API has a much better pathfinder which can logically cache more data and is faster from a cold start.